 What happened to Jesus on the Mount of Transfiguration?

 For the first time, the people of Israel have the opportunity to see the Glory of God.
 In Moses’ encounters with God, the Lord will tell him that no one can see His face and live.
 Now, at the Lord’s Transfiguration, this event, foreshadowed in the Old Testament by the encounters with Moses, happens.
-It is the first time that people can see God’s face in glory.
-In great light, shining like the sun.
+It is the first time people can see God’s face in glory.
+In great light, they were shining like the sun.
 Glory as of one born of the Father.

 What is the significance of the Mount of Transfiguration?

-The meaning of Mount Tabor remains “God’s holy mountain”, the symbol of divine kenosis, the ladder of great spiritual ascents, the “high mountain” where the Son of Man clothed Himself in the radiance of divinity and revealed Himself to us as the Son of God.
+The meaning of Mount Tabor remains “God’s holy mountain,” the symbol of divine kenosis, the ladder of significant spiritual ascents, the “high mountain” where the Son of Man clothed Himself in the radiance of divinity and revealed Himself to us as the Son of God.
 Tabor remains for Christians the altar of the uncreated energies of the Holy Trinity, which renew and clothe a man in heavenly light, changing the face of the soul and making it worthy of Christ, of eternity.
 Tabor remains the unique image of man’s deification through faith and prayer.

 From Cana of Galilee, we set off towards Mount Tabor, a 25 km long path.
 The asphalt road passes over vast fields of cereals, citrus fruits, and bananas.
 To our left, the local tradition says, is the field where the apprentices used to harvest wheat ears on Saturdays.
 We approach the mountain of the Transfiguration.
 In the distance, the peak of Tabor looms solitary against the blue of the sun-drenched sky.
 Arab villages appear here and there.
-6 km from Mount Tabor, to the south, in the village of Nain, where the Saviour raised the son of a widow.
+6 km from Mount Tabor, to the south, in the town of Nain, where the Saviour raised the son of a widow.

-Where is Mount of Transfiguration located?
+Where is the Mount of Transfiguration located?